skranz/shinyEvents/README.md

-# shinyEvents: build shiny apps with event handlers
+# shinyEvents: Alternative way to build shiny apps based on event handlers

 Sebastian Kranz, Ulm University

+### NEW Version that is not fully compatible with old apps

+Starting from version 2.0 shiny events is considerably rewritten.
+Instead of just building event handling on top of shiny's reactive framework, it now directly uses javascript events, circumventing many steps of shiny's reactivity.
+This has performance benefits.
+There may be some incompatibilities with the old version, however.

+### Key idea

 RStudio's shiny is a great framework to generate web applications with R. In a classical shiny app, interactivity is not generated via event handlers but by `reactive programming`.
 For details, see the shiny documentation and tutorials under [http://shiny.rstudio.com/](http://shiny.rstudio.com/).